gregomebije1/double_entry_ledger/README.md

     RETURN v_snapshot_balance + v_delta_balance;
 END;
 $$ LANGUAGE plpgsql STABLE;
+/*
 Use code with caution.3.
 Automated Refresh OrchestrationTo keep the materialized view background cache fresh without slowing down your active web requests, you can refresh it concurrently.
 This means the view updates in the background without locking your tables or blocking user API reads.How to Refresh Concurrently (SQL Command)Run this command periodically via a background worker or cron utility (e.g., every 5 to 15 minutes):sqlREFRESH MATERIALIZED VIEW CONCURRENTLY mv_account_balances;
-Use code with caution.Automated Database-Level Trigger (Optional alternative for lower volume)If your ledger does not process hundreds of transactions per second, you can automate updates using a database trigger rule that refreshes every N transactions:sqlCREATE OR REPLACE FUNCTION schedule_ledger_refresh()
+Use code with caution.Automated Database-Level Trigger (Optional alternative for lower volume)If your ledger does not process hundreds of transactions per second, you can automate updates using a database trigger rule that refreshes every N transactions
+*/
-RETURNS TRIGGER AS $$
+CREATE OR REPLACE FUNCTION schedule_ledger_refresh() RETURNS TRIGGER AS $$
 BEGIN
     -- For production high-volume, call this via pg_cron or Spring Boot @Scheduled instead